Opal Tower (Sydney): Causes

 Developer Ecove denied that there had been any corners cut in construction on 27 December 2018.
 In January 2019, there were reports that horizontal support beams in the structure were possibly "not strong enough to hold precast concrete panels installed on top of them."
 At the time, four different investigations were looking into the cracked panels.
-The original structural engineer, WSP was investigating, as was the NSW Government, the Owners Corporation through Cardno, and builder Icon Co. through Rincovitch Partners.
+The original structural engineer, WSP was investigating, as was the NSW Government, the Owners Corporation through Cardno, and builder Icon Construction through Rincovitch Partners.
 On 25 February 2019, a government report blamed the cracks on design and construction faults.
 It found the building was structurally sound overall, but that horizontal supports beams were not compliant, under-designed and without proper grouting.
 221 of the 400 units were empty then.

-Minister for Planning and Housing, Hon.
-Anthony Roberts, requested an investigation into the structural, design and material deficiencies.
+Minister for Planning and Housing, Anthony Roberts, requested an investigation into the structural, design and material deficiencies.
 The report published by Unisearch with data formalised by a collaboration of academics from the University of New South Wales.
 Results showed four key areas of weakness.

 Firstly, the under-design of the hob beams (a structural element which redistributes weight and creates stability.) and panel assembly allowed for pressure to build, triggering the subsequent cracking and bursting.
 Secondly, partial grouting of hob beam joints reduced resilience to movement and pressure.
 Thirdly, the original construction and repairs to concrete panels as well as the choice of lower strength concrete for the hob beams results in the design inconsistencies and structural weakness.
 Finally, concrete panel damage on Level 10 was the result of the poor structural quality of the hob beams, not direct issues with the panelling.
 Concluding the building design was not structurally strong enough to hold its weight.

 Australian tabloid news program, A Current Affair, revealed onsite video footage obtained from a subcontractor.
 The footage alleged that neglectful behaviour and structurally unsafe material were used in the construction of the residential tower.
 Concrete slabs, used for the hob beams, were severely cracked and poorly patched up, whilst filler was used to secure slabs that were in poor condition, rather than being replaced, as is protocol.

 Recommendations in the Interim report suggested steel hob beam reinforcements for the weakened concrete.